junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Right around the time when Dean wonders if he can sneak out of the room without the rest two of them noticing, Sam shouts out his eureka, "I find something!
 Hmm, maybe.
 I think."

 "Aren't you a scholarship boy."
-Dean appreciatedly lays down the book that might has more than a thousand pages and gets up quickly, "What do you get?"
+Dean gratefully lays down the book that might has more than a thousand pages and gets up quickly, "What do you get?"

 Dean and Cass gathers around him, each taking a side of the chair and sitting on the armrest.